-Everything that's NOT healthy jumps to mind when thinking of Christmas!
-Chocolate chip cookies, decadent hot chocolate, eggnog, apple pie, roasted potatoes, glazed carrots, creamy soup, and the list goes on.
+Everything that's NOT healthy jumps to mind when thinking of Holiday meals and gatherings!
+Chocolate chip cookies, decadent hot chocolate, apple pie, roasted potatoes, sugar-glazed carrots, creamy soup, and the list goes on.

-But come January, you may resent yourself for indulging a little bit too much!
+But come January, you may resent yourself for indulging a little bit too much during the holiday season!
 That extra slice of apple pie or second glass of eggnog may have ruined your weight loss or healthy eating efforts you worked so hard at during the year.

-Let it be different this Christmas.
+Let it be different this holiday season.
 Avoid having to start all over again in the new year and setting unrealistic weight loss resolutions.

 By making a few different choices, adjustments, and conscious decisions, you can avoid packing on the pounds during the holidays.